forxer/blade-ui-kit-bootstrap/docs/buttons/action-buttons.md

 ### Action

-Except for [Simple button](./simple-button.md), you must always specify an `action` attribute.
+Except for [Simple button](./simple-button.md), you must always specify an `url` attribute.
 Either for the form if it is an extension of the [Form button](./form-button.md) component, or for the URL if it is a [Link button](./link-button.md) component.

 ### Default attributes